 How many people would have known about some franchises (Anime and non-anime) were it not for the fact that they were dubbed by 4Kids?
 Perhaps the most famous example is One Piece.

 Although One Piece is more of a subversion.
-Plenty of people in the West have heard of the series due to its macekre-ing by 4Kids, but significantly fewer have actually watched/read it, leading to a strange situation in which One Piece is staggeringly popular in Japan, moreso than Naruto and Bleachcombined, but in the West, the reverse is true.
+Plenty of people in the U.S. and Latin America (less so in Europe, since it was broadcasted there before 4Kids got the rights for the American continent) have heard of the series due to its macekre-ing by 4Kids, but significantly fewer have actually watched/read it, leading to a strange situation in which One Piece is staggeringly popular in Japan, moreso than Naruto and Bleachcombined, but in the American continent, the reverse is true.
 This is probably because the One Piece dub's particular brand of badness wasn't very interesting — rather than being scandalous or obscene like most of the examples on this list, it did the exact opposite and censored out everything remotely controversial.

 Elfen Lied's notorious R-Rated Opening was one of the many reasons why it got a lot of attention.
 It even was unable to air in major markets due to many other reasons, and it only has one commercial.
 It does not mean that it was unable to sell and be adored by fans despite being partially fueled by this.